 Article III: THE REPRESENTATIVE COUNCIL, THE EXECUTIVE BOARD, AND COMMITTEES

 The SGA shall be composed of a Representative Council, an Executive Board, and a committee system.

 Section 1.
 Representative Council

 The members of the Representative Council with full voting privileges shall be:

 Clause 1.
 Officers of the SGA Executive Board.
 The chair of the meeting may vote only in the case of a tie.

 Clause 2.
-Officers who hold the positions of University Senator, Representatives to the Board of Trustees, Representative for Academic Affairs, Representative for Arts and Culture, Representative for Campus Policy, Representative for Campus Affairs, Representative for Student Services, Representative for Diversity, Representative for Student Interests, Representative for Information & Technology, Representative for College Relations, and the Class Council Presidents and Vice Presidents of all four class years.
+Officers who hold the positions of University Senator, Representatives to the Board of Trustees, Representative for Academic Affairs, Representative for Arts and Culture, Representative for Campus Policy, Representative for Campus Affairs, Representative for Student Services, Representative for Inclusion and Equity, Representative for Transfer, International, and Commuter Interests, Representative for Information & Technology, Representative for College Relations, and the Class Council Presidents and Vice Presidents of all four class years.